 Entering treatment is the first step.
 Overcoming self-harm behaviors may be very challenging, as it is a behavior that tends to return in time.
 With the right treatment, many people go on to stop self-harming and move forward to happier lives.
 Belmont Behavioral Health, a self-harm treatment center in Philadelphia, offers comprehensive treatment to help individuals recover from self-injury and the underlying causes behind this behavior.

-Why consider treatment for self-harm at Belmont Behavioral Hospital in Philadelphia, PA
+Why consider treatment for self-harm at Belmont Behavioral Health System in Philadelphia, PA

 Repeated behaviors of self-harm that go untreated can lead to a number of problems.
 Physical injury may result from a number of self-injuring behaviors, and result in a number of physical complications.
 Because individuals often try to hide these behaviors, they may go to extremes to hide injuries.
 Unfortunately, infection is highly possible with these injuries and may result in serious infectious conditions that may become septic or toxic to the body.
 Furthermore, if an individual decides to engage in suicidal behavior, he or she may be slightly more likely to perform a successful suicide due to self-injury practice in the past.